kwyxz/steamdeck/README.md

 Double-click on the "Turbocharge Emudeck" icon on the desktop again, or manually run "update-all.sh" in the scripts directory.

+### ES-DE

+As a generic piece of advice : you should very much use EmulationStation-DE to start all your retro games as I have spent hours configuring shortcuts / launchers that work within EmulationStation-DE.
+The only reason to start an emulator from Desktop Mode would be to update some configuration details.
+Besides that, run EmulationStation-DE from Gaming Mode, enjoy the nice theme, create an account on screenscraper.fr and edit `ES-DE/settings/es_settings.xml` to set your screenscraper username and password then scrape the videos, artworks and metadata, and start some games.

+Set the theme to "Epic Noir (KW)" or "Art Book (KW)" to enjoy my settings.
+Both are based heavily on the same name themes that come with Emudeck but you don't need to have them installed for the customized themes to work.

+Almost all systems have been reconfigured from the defaults and are now set in `/home/deck/.emulationstation/custom_systems/es_systems.xml` however you know still have the ability to switch back to the Emudeck configured emulators if you feel like it.

+Several systems were added to the default settings:
+ - Nintendo 64DD (games in `/home/deck/Emulation/roms/64dd/`)
+ - Sammy Atomiswave (games in `/home/deck/Emulation/roms/atomiswave`)
+ - Capcom CPS-1 (games in `/home/deck/Emulation/roms/cps1`)
+ - Capcom CPS-2 (games in `/home/deck/Emulation/roms/cps2`)
+ - Capcom CPS-3 (games in `/home/deck/Emulation/roms/cps3`)
+ - Sega Model 1 (games in `/home/deck/Emulation/roms/model1`)
+ - Sega Model 2 (games in `/home/deck/Emulation/roms/model2`)
+ - Sega Model 3 (games in `/home/deck/Emulation/roms/model3`)
+ - Sega Naomi (games in `/home/deck/Emulation/roms/naomi`)

+I did remove various templates I was not interested in from the original theme.
+So if too many things are missing for your setup, you can go back to ES-EpicNoir, no hard feelings.

+The gamelists are full of pre-fetched Metadata, but you'll need to scrape the rest of the Media (boxarts, videos, etc).

 ### Redream

 Run `./install-redream.sh` script in `/home/deck/Applications/redream` to download and install the latest version of the standalone Dreamcast emulator.
 If you own a paid version, copy redream.key in the same folder.
 Redream is much more accurate and fast than RetroArch+Flycast, however it also lacks shaders.
 Redream is configured to look for games in `/home/deck/Emulation/roms/dreamcast`.

+At this time, starting Redream from ES-DE fails and ends up in a blank screen.
+I am not sure what causes this.
+You can add Redream as a Non-Steam Game from Steam in Desktop mode, and then start it in Gaming mode then point it to your Dreamcast / Dreamcast-converted Atomiswave games.

 ### SuperModel

 EmuDeck now installs a flatpak build of SuperModel, there is no need to build it from source any more.
+This makes installs and updates much easier.

 ### Duckstation

-The included Flatpak was giving me trouble (just the opposite of Yuzu...) so I added a script to download the latest AppImage.
+The included Flatpak was giving me trouble so I added a script to download the latest AppImage.
 The AppImage is the only binary that is supported by the author, nonetheless.
 So to install Duckstation and / or keep it updated, run the `./install-duckstation.sh` script in `/home/deck/Applications/duckstation`.

-I updated the settings to add a 6x scaling + box downsampling which gives video a very, very nice and smooth effect, especially coupled with the CRT lottes2 shader.
-If you don't like it, feel free to disable all that.
+The Steamdeck is able to handle a 6x scaling + box downsampling which gives video a very, very nice and smooth effect, especially coupled with the CRT lottes2 shader.

 ### PCSX2